 Photo & Video Log

-This page contains photos and videos taken during the Bonaire 2008: Exploring Coral Reef Sustainability with New Technologies Exploration from January 7 - January 30, 2008.
+This page contains photos and videos taken during the Bonaire 2008: Exploring Coral Reef Sustainability with New Technologies exploration from January 7 to 30, 2008.
 The Bonaire, Netherlands Antilles, is arguably the most pristine coral reef environment in the Caribbean.
 Click on any image to view a larger version and for additional information.
 If a movie camera icon camera icon is present, a QuickTime video can be viewed by clicking on the image.
 Other video formats are available on additional linked pages.
 If a Podcast icon Podcast Icon is present, a video or audio file is available for download or you can subscribe to the RSS Podcast Feed.
 NOAA Podcast RSS 2.0 Feed

 If a slideshow icon slideshow icon is present, a visual log of exploration images can be viewed.
 You can scroll through them one by one, or select the play button for an automatic slideshow.